10 ways to reduce your risk of dementia

 Justine Ross, Michigan Medicine

 Dementia affects millions of Americans — including nearly one in 10 adults over age 65.
-While the causes of different dementias vary, a 2020 report from a Lancet commission identified several modifiable risk factors that together account for around 40% of dementia worldwide.
+While the causes of different dementias vary, a 2024 report from a Lancet Commission identified several modifiable risk factors that together account for around 40% of dementia worldwide.
+It's the first update on the issue since the 2020 Lancet Commission on the same topic.

 This means that many dementia cases might be prevented or delayed by living a healthy lifestyle, said Judith Heidebrink, M.D., a neurologist at University of Michigan Health and co-leader of the Michigan Alzheimer’s Disease Research Center’s Clinical Core.